apache/cordova-docs/docs/en/edge/config_ref/images.md

     <preference name="splashscreen", "splash" />
     <preference name="splashScreenDelay", 10000 />

 The first line sets the image to display as the splash screen.
-If you name your image anything other than `splash.png`, you need to modify this line.
+If you name the image anything other than `splash.png`, you need to modify this line.

 The second line sets the delay of how long the splashscreen appears in milliseconds.
 To dismiss the splash screen once the app receives the `deviceready` event, call the `navigator.splashscreen.hide()` method.

 ## Splash Screens for the iOS Platform

-Copy your splash screen images into the iOS project's `Resources/splash` directory.
-Only add the images for the devices you want to support, such as iPad or iPhone.
-The size of each image should
+Copy splash screen images into the iOS project's `Resources/splash` directory.
+Only add those images for the devices you want to support, such as iPad or iPhone.
+The size of each image should be:
-be:

 - Default-568h@2x~iphone.png (640x1136 pixels)
 - Default-Landscape@2x~ipad.png (2048x1496 pixels)